 Table of Contents:

-Subscribe to The Note for exclusive interviews, fascinating articles, and inspiring lessons delivered straight to your inbox.
+Get exclusive interviews, fascinating articles, and inspiring lessons delivered straight to your inbox.
 Unsubscribe at any time.

-🎹 HOW DO PIANOS WORK?
-Knowing the basic mechanics behind an acoustic piano can help you understand your instrument and play better.
-Here’s a comprehensive breakdown of a piano’s inner workings.
-Pianos are beautiful machines!Not to be confused with the sustain pedal, the middle pedal of a grand piano is called the sostenuto.
+Not to be confused with the sustain pedal, the middle pedal of a grand piano is called the sostenuto.
 You can think of the sostenuto pedal as a selective sustain pedal because it sustains a specific note or group of notes rather than the entire keyboard.

-When you press a key and then depress the sostenuto pedal, a bar inside the piano will “hook” the damper away from the key’s strings.
+When you press a key and then press the sostenuto pedal, a bar inside the piano will “hook” the damper away from the key’s strings.
 As long as the sostenuto is depressed, that key’s strings will resonate.

 Sostenuto pedaling is relatively rare.
 This technique is typically only found in later classical pieces of the modern era.
 Sometimes, the sostenuto is used to sustain a low bass note so that both hands can be used to play unsustained notes in the treble.

-Did you know that most piano hammers (other than the lower bass notes) hit three strings, not just one?
 “Una corda” means “one string.”
 Pressing the una corda pedal on a grand piano shifts the keyboard to the right, making keys hit one string instead of three.
 This creates a softer, muted tone that gives the piano a mellow charm.
 The una corda is especially popular in “impressionist” pieces like those by Debussy and Ravel.

 The una corda works slightly differently on an upright piano.
 In an upright piano, the una corda causes the hammers to move closer to the strings so that they don’t strike the strings as hard.

-🎹 THE UNA CORDA PIANO: If you like the sound of the una corda pedal, you may be delighted to know that there’s a piano made up entirely of keys with one string per note!In upright pianos, the middle pedal is often a practice pedal.
+In upright pianos, the middle pedal is often a practice pedal.
 This pedal causes a piece of cloth to slide between the hammers and the strings, muting sound and allowing students to practice late into the night without bothering neighbors and housemates.

 Some pianos have a bass pedal that sustains only the bass keys.